 In the depths of North-Eastern Europe, on the sandy shores where the Viking ships lay with Byzantium loads and where wolves still hunt for deer in the wilderness, exists a piece of Neverland.
 Until the end of the 18th century there were deep borderland forests that divided the Russian Empire from Commonwealth of Poland and Lithuania.
 Well guarded caravans crossed those forests when commuting between Muscovy and Rome.
 Sometimes they stopped at the tavern about 2 miles away of modern highway in the forest where now small lawn with some ruins and huge old lime trees mark the place.

-The last 2 centuries has been full of trouble for this place.
-Legions of the Great Army, regiments of the Russian Imperial Army, the German Imperial Army, the Soviet Army and the Nazi army marched through the yard.
+The last 2 centuries have been full of trouble for this place.
+Not only Legions of the Great Army, regiments of the Russian Imperial Army and the German Imperial Army but also Soviet and Nazi army marched through these places.

-Great Bog of Ķemeri remains one of biggest and last intact raised bogs in Europe.
+The Great Bog of Ķemeri remains one of biggest and last intact raised bogs in Europe.
 Almost 100 km2 of peat, small lakes and curly ancient trees.
-There everybody can walk over deadly quagmire in room slippers.
+Anybody can walk over deadly quagmire in room slippers here.
 Elegant boardwalk leads you over depth of the bog for almost 3.5 km and allows you to enjoy environment like directly from Hound of Baskervilles.

-In winter hoarfrost or covered with spring flowers the Great Bog is beautiful.
-If you can spend time there you have the chance to see crane dance, astonishing sunrises or dark and misty sunsets.
-There you have a chance to feel yourself out of the time and space.
+The Great Bog is beautiful any time of the year.
+In winter covered with hoarfrost or in spring covered with flowers .
+If you can spend time here you have the chance to see crane dance, astonishing sunrises or dark and misty sunsets.
+Here you have a chance to feel yourself out of the time and space.
 Try this and enjoy, let it be like roulette for you – Great Bog can caress, frighten, entice, enchant, but it will never leave you indifferent.

 Entrance of St Peters church